Dinesh123svr/Tech-shop/README.md

-🔐 User Authentication – Login, registration, and password protection for customer accounts
+🔐 User Authentication – Login, registration, and password protection for customer accounts.

 📦 Cart & Wishlist – Add to cart, wishlist, and track orders easily.